harness/developer-hub/docs/platform/2_Delegates/install-delegates/docker-delegate-to-ecs-fargate.md

 Create a cluster on Amazon Fargate.
 Use an instance type with networking.

-For more information, see [EC2 instance types](https://aws.amazon.com/ec2/instance-types/) in the AWS documentation.
+For more information, go to [EC2 instance types](https://aws.amazon.com/ec2/instance-types/) in the AWS documentation.

 ### Create the task definition

 Use the following steps to create a task definition.
-For information about task definition in Amazon ECS, see [Task Definition Template](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-definition-template.html).
+For information about task definition in Amazon ECS, go to [Task Definition Template](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-definition-template.html).

 1. Copy the following task `spec` into a file.
 Save the file as task-spec.json.